RUN-Collaborations/font-select-rcl/Readme.md

 For an example of where this is headed, see the "Set Font" dropdowns at [simple-usfm-alignment-prototype.netlify.app](https://simple-usfm-alignment-prototype.netlify.app/).

 # To Do
- * Work out kinks through application in external references.
- * Review ESLint
  * Show clearly how to consume the rhl
- * Simplify styleguide
+ * Further simplify styleguide
+ * Consider json font data distribution method
+   * Consider webfont field(s)?

 ## Project Goals
 Deliver a React Hook Library (RHL) that: